 Game theory and collusion

-- Another factor that makes collusion unstable is the law.
+- For example, legal restrictions on collusion can make it unstable.
 If a firm reports the collusion to the regulator, then the firm is immune from being fined; it is the other firm which will suffer.
 Therefore, in collusion, there is a strong incentive to be first to confess.
 It is a very risky strategy to continue with the collusion, hoping the other firm won’t run to the regulator.

 - This is why the law is designed as it is – with a strong incentive to be the one to confess.
 The downside is that firms who collude for a long-time can be immune from prosecution and being fined.